ZimmermanLab/SF-metrosideros-endophytes/2018-04-17_Report_draft.md

 These findings indicate that urban environmental factors play a considerable role in shaping the endophytic communities of these trees.
 Most of the trees within the same site cluster together on the NMDS ordination, and sites that cluster closer together are typically geographically close together, indicating that disperal mechanisms and/or common environmental factors may be shaping these community compositions (Figure 5).
 However, disperal alone does not sufficiently explain the compositional similarity of the downtown and freeway sites cluster together despite being fairly distant geographically (Figure 1).
 This indicates that these sites share a common environmental factor that shapes their communities, such as traffic and polution levels.

-Tis study has demonstrated that the urban endophytic microbiome contains a great amount of diversity and appears to be influenced by unique urban environmental factors.
+This study has demonstrated that the urban endophytic microbiome contains a great amount of diversity and appears to be influenced by unique urban environmental factors.
 Nearly all of the species accumulation curves indicate that the full diversity of these endophytic communities has yet to be sampled (Figure 3).
 Even in the small geographic area of San Francisco, we found notable trends in microbiome composition that appear to vary with uniquely urban environmental factors, such as traffic.
 A combination of environmental factors and host physiology appear to be the driving force behind the diversity of these microbiomes.
 While tree age and size may have a major impact on the number of fungal endophytes in a tree's microbiome, the composition of these comunities is more directly influenced by environmental factors.

 Sources Cited
 =============